Cellular manufacturing: Implementation process

 In order to implement cellular manufacturing, a number of steps must be performed.
 First, the parts to be made must be grouped by similarity (in design or manufacturing requirements) into families.
 Then a systematic analysis of each family must be performed; typically in the form of production flow analysis (PFA) for manufacturing families, or in the examination of design/product data for design families.
 This analysis can be time-consuming and costly, but is important because a cell needs to be created for each family of parts.
 Clustering of machines and parts is one of the most popular production flow analysis methods.
 The algorithms for machine part grouping include Rank Order Clustering, Modified Rank Order Clustering, and Similarity coefficients.

 There are also a number of mathematical models and algorithms to aid in planning a cellular manufacturing center, which take into account a variety of important variables such as, "multiple plant locations, multi-market allocations with production planning and various part mix."
-Once these variables are determined with a given level of uncertainty, optimizations can be performed to minimize factors such as, "total cost of holding, inter-cell material handling, external transportation, fixed cost for producing each part in each plant, machine and labor salaries."
+Once these variables are determined with a given level of uncertainty, optimizations can be performed to minimize factors such as, "total cost of holding, inter-cell material handling, external transportation, fixed cost for producing each part in each plant, machine and labor salaries".

 Difficulties in creating flow

 The key to creating flow is continuous improvement to production processes.
 Upon implementation of cellular manufacturing, management commonly "encounters strong resistance from production workers".
 It will be beneficial to allow the change to cellular manufacturing to happen gradually.
-In this process.

 It is also difficult to fight the desire to have some inventory on hand.
 It is tempting, since it would be easier to recover from an employee suddenly having to take sick leave.
 Unfortunately, in cellular manufacturing, it is important to remember the main tenets: "You sink or swim together as a unit" and that "Inventory hides problems and inefficiencies."
 If the problems are not identified and subsequently resolved, the process will not improve.

 Another common set of problems stems from the need to transfer materials between operations.
-These problems include, "exceptional elements, number of voids, machine distances, bottleneck machines and parts, machine location and relocation, part routing, cell load variation, inter and intracellular material transferring, cell reconfiguring, dynamic part demands, and operation and completion times."
+These problems include "exceptional elements, number of voids, machine distances, bottleneck machines and parts, machine location and relocation, part routing, cell load variation, inter and intracellular material transferring, cell reconfiguring, dynamic part demands, and operation and completion times".
 These difficulties need to be considered and addressed to create efficient flow in cellular manufacturing.